NCEAS/ezid/README.md

   $ mvn package

 which will create the jar file in the target directory.
-The jar file then be included in applications that wish to access EZID.
+The jar file can then be included in applications that wish to access EZID.

 Contact us: knb-help@nceas.ucsb.edu